uzielweb/minimalista/README.md

 - [x] 6.
 Allows you to choose the position of the offcanvas closing and opening button
 - [x] 7.
 Allows you to choose the logo and favicon
 - [x] 8.
 Allows custom css and js files, just add them to the css folder with the name custom-qualquercoisa.css and customfont-qualquercoisa.csse and, in the js folder, custom-qualquercoisa.js
+- [x] 9.
+You can add custom code to head, css to head, custom code after <body> tag and before </body> tag

 By default, the template comes with Joomla's Bootstrap and Font Awesome, but you can choose to use the template's Bootstrap and Font Awesome, or neither.